rfhb/ctrdata/docs/reference/ctrLoadQueryIntoDb.md

-  Either the word "last", or the row number of a query in the data frame returned by [dbQueryHistory](https://rfhb.github.io/ctrdata/reference/dbQueryHistory.md) that should be run to retrieve any new or update trial records since this query was run the last time.
+  Either the word "last", or the row number of a query in the data frame returned by [dbQueryHistory](https://rfhb.github.io/ctrdata/reference/dbQueryHistory.md) that should be run to retrieve any new or updated trial records since this query was run the last time.
 This parameter takes precedence over `queryterm`.
-For "EUCTR" and "CTIS", updates are available only for the last seven days; the query is run again fully if more time has passed since it was run last.
+For "EUCTR" and "CTIS", updates are available only for the last 7 days; the query is run again fully if more time has passed since it was run last.

 - forcetoupdate: